themeum/tutor/readme.txt

 Fix: Quiz not showing immediately after creating in course builder
 Fix: Lesson count shows 0 in enrolled courses on the frontend dashboard
 Fix: XSS vulnerability in student list in the dashboard
+Fix: The option “When time expires” fixed in Quiz settings

 = 1.9.5 - July 18, 2021 =